-The involvement of the community is important to the success of the NEIDL.
-BUMC has participated in numerous meetings, with different groups, neighborhoods, businesses, industries, and organizations, in order to educate the community, solicit feedback, and address concerns about the laboratories.
-In direct response to the input received during outreach meetings and discussions, BUMC worked to expand access to information about the laboratory as well as facilitate open dialogue and meaningful exchange through the creation of the Community Liaison Committee (CLC).
+NEIDL has participated in numerous meetings, with different groups, neighborhoods, local middle and high school students interested in careers in science, businesses, industries, and other organizations, in order to continuously engage the community, solicit feedback, and address concerns about the laboratories.
+In direct response to the input received during outreach meetings and discussions, NEIDL worked to expand access to information about the laboratories as well as facilitate open dialogue and meaningful exchange through the creation of the Community Liaison Committee (CLC).